14 |

 For that which longer nurseth the disease,

-Feeding on that which doth preserve the ill, Th'uncertain sickly appetite to please:
+Feeding on that which doth preserve the ill, Th'uncertain sickly

 My reason, the physician to my love,